healeycodes/healeycodes.com/posts/building-and-solving-sokoban.md

          floor: (space)
 ```

 Levels are surrounded by walls and have an equal number of boxes and goals.
 Here's a small level that can be solved in three key presses.
+The player `@` needs to travel two positions right, and then push the box `$` onto the goal.

 ```text
 #######